AdobeDocs/experience-platform.en/help/destinations/destination-sdk/supported-functions.md

 ## Next steps

-You now know which Pebble functions and filters are supported in Destination SDK.
+You now know which [!DNL Pebble] functions and filters are supported in Destination SDK.
 Next, you should review the following pages:

 * [Create and test a message transformation template](/help/destinations/destination-sdk/create-template.md)
 * [Render template API operations](/help/destinations/destination-sdk/render-template-api.md)